National Herbarium of Victoria

 MEL participates in a loan program with recognised herbaria around the world.
 Specimens are loaned for the purpose of taxonomy and systematic research.
 Researchers wishing to loan specimens from the Herbarium must abide by the Herbarium's Conditions of Loan.
 Loan requests should be sent as formal letters addressed to the Collections Manager.
 Strict conditions apply to the importation of herbarium material into Australia.
 Institutions wishing to send material to MEL should first contact the Collections Manager for information on quarantine requirements.

 The Herbarium is not open to the public and access for researchers is by prior appointment only.
 Please contact the Collections Manager to arrange an appointment.
-Researchers wishing to use the Royal Botanic Gardens Melbourne Library should make a separate appointment with the Librarian.
+Researchers wishing to use the Royal Botanic Gardens Victoria Library should make a separate appointment with the Librarian.

 Researchers wanting more information about loans, appointments and detailed specimen data or images, please contact: